Edzelf/ESP32Radio-V2/README.md

 # ESP32Radio-V2
 New version of the well known ESP32 Radio.
-Now optional I2S output!
+Now optional I2S output and SP/DIF output!
 - Compile time configuration in config.h.
 - Do not forget to upload the data directory to the ESP32.
 - SD cards supported, but still experimental.

 Updates:
+- 19-feb-2024: SP/DIF (Toslink) output, fixed mono bug.
 - 26-dec-2023: Correct crash with VS1053 and empty preferences.
 - 14-dec-2023: Add "mqttrefresh" command to refresh all mqtt items.
 - 09-oct-2023: Reduced error messages caused by uninitialized GPIO numbers.